 Location – Its everything!

-The base camp is beautifully located between two small beaches on Hanson Island, on the far side of Johnstone Strait about a 10km paddle from Telegraph Cove.
+The base camp is beautifully located between two small beaches on Hanson Island, on the north side of Johnstone Strait about a 10km paddle from Telegraph Cove.
 The camp area is hidden and protected from the wind behind a rock bluff which provides a naturally elevated ‘look out’ where we have created the ‘Orca Lounge’.
 This is the ideal spot to sit on the simple driftwood benches and take some afternoon sun while you gaze out over the water.
 The rocks provide a great platform and easy access to deep water should you wish to take a shot at fishing.
 Remember to get a fishing license, they are available in Telegraph Cove prior to departure.
 There are also some great rock-pools to poke around in.

 Our route to, or from, camp is an ideal day paddle away from Telegraph Cove as we can explore either the Vancouver Island or Hanson Island coastline, looking for bears and intertidal life, spending time drifting while we watch the Dalls Porpoises feeding, Eagles fishing or the Orca hunting for salmon in the kelp forests.
 Paddling choices from camp are plentiful, from a short half day excursion to a trail head where we can go hiking to a long day circumnavigating Hanson Island and everything in between.